gilnobrega/farmr/README.md

 A discord bot that monitors your chia farm summary and sends notifications when blocks are found and new plots are completed.
 It can link multiple farmers/harvesters to your account.

-The ChiaBot client is available for Linux and Windows.
+The ChiaBot client is available for Windows, Linux and macOS.
 You can interact with the bot in [ChiaBot playground](https://discord.gg/aEkYWQGWdS) discord server.

 ### Main Features
 | ``!chia`` command | Block, Plot and Offline notifications |